-After graduating, he will be entering the consulting industry with Ernst & Young.
+After graduating, Dylan entered the consulting industry with Ernst & Young.

 Matt graduated Summa Cum Laude with degrees in Mathematics and Finance.
 In college, he served as project lead for SCG’s first client (Maryland Impact).
 He also served as Vice President of the University of Maryland Actuaries club.
 Matt was a member of the class of 2022 Smith Sophomore Finance Fellows program and College Park Scholars Business, Society, and the Economy program.
 In scholars, he was one of two recipients of the Academic Achievement Award in his cohort.
 He also served as a tutor in the College Park Scholars Lakeland STARs program, helping develop students from local Paint Branch Elementary School.

-Following graduation, Matt will be joining GEICO as an actuarial analyst for their auto pricing division.
+Following graduation, Matt joined GEICO as an actuarial analyst for their auto pricing division.

 In Direct Affiliation with the Ed Snider Center for Enterprise and Markets